 A big thank you to travel blogs and the whole modern social media, I was able to see Siquijor in a new fresh perspective.
 I remember seeing Cambugahay Falls on Instagram and the pristine clear beaches on blogs.
 It was a beautiful town that must not be judge by its reputation at all!

 Siquijor Island is an island that is not quite in the tourism game yet due to the witchcraft myth surrounding it.
-So its tourism office decided to just embrace this reputation by introducing the Healing Festival where healers and witches show their powers; and adding trip to a healer in the tourist’s itinerary.
+So its tourism office decided to just embrace this reputation by introducing the Healing Festival where healers and witches show their powers; and adding a trip to a healer in the tourist’s itinerary.

 Siquijor is the third smallest province in the Philippines with only 327 square kilometers land area.
 The province is between Negros and Cebu in the west, Bohol in the east and Zamboanga Norte in the south.
 Siquijor is predominately hilly thus the numerous cliff around.